-In all the herbs, mint is super easy to grow.
-You don’t need to be an expert for this.
-It can be grown both in container and grounds.
-Most of the gardeners prefer to plant mint in containers to save land space as it covers patches aggressively.
+Most gardeners prefer to plant mint in containers to save land space as it covers patches aggressively.
 But if you plant it with precaution, it can become an excellent ground cover.
-In this article, you’ll learn how you can plant a fragrant mint bed without letting it spread in unwanted parts in your garden.
+In this article, you’ll learn how you can plant a fragrant mint bed without letting it spread to unwanted parts of your garden.

 Ever pass a field where mint is growing, heavenly breeze waft from it, refreshing and mood booster?
 Grow a mint bed in your garden and enjoy its fruity-lemony odor.